How To Deal With Smelly Restaurant Uniforms

 There are two things to blame for smelly restaurant uniforms getting smelly: fumes and grease.
 Grease is especially hard to remove because it contains proteins that actually attach themselves to garment fibers.
 These connections are very difficult to break.

 Fret not!
-We have tips you can use at home to help you get the nasty, lingering smell out of your restaurant uniforms:
+We have tips you can use at home to help you get the lingering odors out of your restaurant uniforms:

 1. Add Borax Powder to Your Laundry Detergent